smolprateek/dry_run_gittiquetes/README.md

-Modified 30 Augs of README
+Modified 30 Aug 1 PM of README